Daaizo/Gaussian-elimination/README.md

 # Gaussian-elimination
 project for school, simple console app with 3 methods of Gaussian elimination and step by step solution.
-It has couple of prepared euqations to test.
+It has couple of prepared equations to test.
 It works really nice.
 It lets user to 1.Pick prepared example  2.enter data manualy.
 After pressing 1 :
 ![image](https://user-images.githubusercontent.com/84875747/150691895-a121a17a-2ad9-4932-b254-d2a49961f5f7.png)